 Bradley began his career in golf with Kapalua in 1991 after relocating to Maui from San Jose, California.
 After earning PGA membership in 1995, Bowen was the Head Golf Professional at Maui Country Club from 1998-2004 and Kahili Golf Club from 2004-2009 before shifting his focus to instruction.

-Bowen's playing highlights include winning the 2011 Aloha Section Senior Championship, qualifying for the PGA Senior Professional National Championship three times (’01, ’03, ’04), Medalist Honors at the 1997 US Open Local Qualifier in Honolulu, and four times he was named a member of Hawaii Governor's Cup Professional Team ('00, '03, '07, 13).
+Bowen's playing highlights include the Aloha Section PGA Senior Championship (2011 & 2017), qualifying for the PGA Senior Professional National Championship three times (’01, ’03, ’04), Medalist Honors at the 1997 US Open Local Qualifier in Honolulu, and four times he was named a member of Hawaii Governor's Cup Professional Team ('00, '03, '07, '13).